Skip to main content

 What Is a Landlord Reference Letter (England & Wales)?

 In England and Wales, the right to rent residential property has become increasingly formalised through private sector referencing requirements.
-Following the introduction of mandatory right-to-rent checks under the Immigration Act 2014, and the widespread adoption of comprehensive tenant referencing by letting agents and professional landlords, a positive landlord reference has become a significant factor in a tenant's ability to secure suitable accommodation.
+Following the introduction of mandatory right-to-rent checks under the Immigration Act 2014, and the widespread adoption of thorough tenant referencing by letting agents and professional landlords, a positive landlord reference has become a significant factor in a tenant's ability to secure suitable accommodation.
 Most letting agents in England and Wales require applicants to provide at least one landlord reference covering any previous private tenancy, together with an employer reference, credit check, and proof of identity.

 The legal framework governing landlord references in England and Wales is the same as that which applies to employment references.
 Under the common law duty of care established by the House of Lords in Spring v Guardian Assurance plc [1995] 2 AC 296, a person who provides a reference owes a duty to the subject of the reference to take reasonable care that the information given is true, accurate, and fair.
 A landlord who provides a reference that is false or misleading — whether through false statements, misleading omissions, or an unfair overall impression — can be held liable in negligence if the tenant suffers loss as a result.